justinhennessy/100-days-of-code/log.md

     return df
 ```

 When I started using binning I read the "bins" array as, if your value is above this then it will go into the X bin.
 What I discovered (unsurprisingly) is they are ranges.
 So take for instance my array `[-1, 2, 4, 7, 15, 30, MAX]`, the way to read this is, if my value is between `-1` and `2` then it will end up in bin `day`.
 Why this is important is because when you get to the last bin, if you dont have a range that encompasses all your values in a feature then they will not get binned.
 Too me a while to figure this out and I had to use `.value_counts` and also output the number of items that were above the value of my last bin.
 To fix this I just added the MAX value of the feature and had a "catch all" bin at the end, which worked quite nicely.

+**Thoughts:**

+None.

+**Link to work/resources:**

 ### Day 47, 48 and 49: October 20, 2019